Leunsel/CheatEngineLua/docs/Manifold-Framework.md

 ## 8. Teleporter

-The teleporter reads and writes three floating-point values through registered AA symbols.
+The teleporter reads and writes a position through registered AA symbols.
+How many components a position has is not fixed. `Transform.Offsets` decides, so the same module drives a 3D game, a 2D platformer and a top-down game without a switch anywhere.

 ### 8.1 Configuration